prompt-graph-lab/promptgraph-lite/README.md

 PromptGraph Lite is an experimental early-stage tool.

-The UI, workflow, and internal structure may change significantly during development.
+The UI, workflow, and internal structure may evolve significantly during development.

 Feedback and workflow experiments are welcome.